quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/weather-station/README.md

 2. **Database Setup**:

-The script is set to connect to a PostgreSQL instance with the following credentials:
+The script is set to connect to a QuestDB instance with the following credentials:

 dbname="qdb",